Week 14 Fantasy football rankings, sleepers, lineups, start-sit advice from proven model

 Top Week 14 Fantasy football picks

 One surprise in Week 14: The model is fading Bears QB Caleb Williams, who has 10 total touchdowns, versus just one interception, over his last five games and is the QB8 this season.
 Williams, who has an over/under of 193.5 passing yards this week, has been the catalyst to Chicago sitting atop the NFC standings and having the No. 6 total offense, and while he's been efficient as of late, he hasn't been overly productive.
 He's had one or fewer touchdown passes in seven of his last nine games, and with Chicago going 8-1 over that stretch, the Bears won't tinker with their offensive strategy.
 Chicago takes on Green Bay on Sunday, with the Pack allowing the sixth-fewest Fantasy points to quarterbacks in 2025.
-Williams averaged just 189.5 passing yards versus the Packers last season, with one total touchdown.
+Williams averaged just 189.5 passing yards versus the Packers last season, with one total touchdown, and he won't have the services of Rome Odunze (foot) on Sunday.
 Williams may not warrant a spot in Week 14 Fantasy football lineups as he sits outside the top 15 in quarterback rankings.

 Another curveball: The model is high on Dolphins tight end Darren Waller, who is the TE30 in standard leagues and the TE37 in PPR scoring.
 The veteran began the year sidelined, then played in a few games only to then head to IR, so he may have flown under the radar for many as he's only being started in 39% of leagues.
 But he returned to play last week and had 47 receiving yards, despite playing less than half of the snaps.
 Over his four games this year in which he received targets, Waller's averaged 41 yards with four total touchdowns.
 That scoring prowess has a great chance to continue in Week 14 versus the Jets, who have allowed the second-most touchdowns to tight ends.
 Even when not allowing scores, the Jets are still allowing yards to the position as Kyle Pitts (82 yards) had his most yards in over a calendar year versus New York last week.
 For more start/sit Fantasy football advice, be sure to check out the rest of the Week 14 Fantasy football rankings.